 Eric Shriver is a full-time percussion educator in Southern California, and most recently was the Percussion Caption Head and Battery Arranger for the Blue Stars Drum & Bugle Corps (Battery Caption Head 2013-2016, Arranger 2017-2018).
 He will be joining the Percussion Staff at Cavaliers Drum & Bugle Corps for Summer of 2019.
 He received his Bachelor of Arts - Music (Industry Studies) degree from California Polytechnic University (Pomona, CA).

 Prior to Blue Stars, Eric served as Snare Tech/Battery Instructor for Bluecoats Drum & Bugle Corps from 2009-2012.
 Eric has been on staff with Pulse Percussion Ensemble assuming several different roles: originally he was the Snare Tech from 2008-2009, then took a much larger responsibility as Battery/Ensemble Coordinator from 2010-2012 helping to earn the ensemble's first World Championship in 2010, and more recently has been on staff as Ensemble Consultant from 2013-present.
-Currently, he is the Percussion Director at Rowland HS (Rowland Heights, CA), Sunny Hills HS (Fullerton, CA), and West HS (Torrance, CA).
+Currently, he is the Percussion Director at Sunny Hills HS (Fullerton, CA), and West HS (Torrance, CA).

 Eric's performance experience consisted of such programs as: Bluecoats Drum and Bugle Corp, Pulse Percussion, Black Knights Indoor Drumline, Pacific Crest Drum and Bugle Corps, and RCC Marching Band.